HazyResearch/meerkat/docs/source/guide/reactive/getting-started.md

 - A `Store` will behave like the object it wraps.
 - A `Store` is necessary to track changes when passing an object to a reactive function.

+## How do reactive functions work?

 Let's go back to understanding how reactive functions work.

-## How do reactive functions work?

-Let's take the `add` function again.
+Consider the `add` function again.

 **What happens when you wrap `add` with `mk.reactive()`?**